AceyJS/acey/README.md

-import AsyncStorage from '@react-native-community/async-storage' import { config, Model, useAcey } from 'acey' config.setStoreEngine(AsyncStorage) //Set the store enginne of Acey as AsyncStorage. config.done() //Set the configuration as done at the entry point of the project.
+import AsyncStorage from '@react-native-community/async-storage' import { config, Model, useAcey } from 'acey' config.setStoreEngine(AsyncStorage) //Set the store engine of Acey config.done() //Set the configuration as done at the entry point of the project.

 class CounterModel extends Model {